#condition - Hip

 - If symptoms fail to settle with rest / physiotherapy then you need to see a specialist surgeon

-- The best investigation is an MRI scan with dye in the hip
+- The best investigation is a 3T (a high-res 3-Tesla) MRI scan

-- Treatment is with hip arthroscopy (keyhole surgery of the hip)
+- Treatment can be rehabilitation or hip arthroscopy (keyhole surgery of the hip)

 The acetabulum is the socket of the hip joint, within the bones of the pelvis.
 The acetabular socket is lined with a layer of smooth articular cartilage, which is extremely low friction and which also provides some degree of shock absorbency.
 The peripheral rim of the acetabulum is surrounded by a lip of fibrocartilage (elastic cartilage, like the cartilage of the outer ear), called the acetabular labrum.
 This labrum deepens the socket and also helps to provide a suction effect, aiding in the lubrication of the joint.